wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In addition, if the `GETX` request is the second half of an atomic read-modify-write instruction, receiving the response will cause the lock counter to be decremented (by calling `decLock()`), indicating the completion of the locked instruction.
+Note: I am quite sure whether the last part about locked instructions is necessary or not, because locked cache blocks will be acquired in `M` state from the beginning, and will never be evicted or downgraded until the second `GETX` releases the lock.
+This way, it is impossible for a locked `GETX` instruction to cause a cache miss, and hence `handleGetXResp()` should never see a locked `GETX` as the request type.